seltmann/2017-04-21-ucsb/_episodes/new_dplyr_ggplot_lesson.md

 ~~~
 {: .r}

-Then, import the mammals dataset
+Then, import the `mammals` dataset.
+This is a subset of a *["species-level database of extant and recently extinct mammals](http://esapubs.org/archive/ecol/E090/184/)*.
+You can download it [HERE](https://seltmann.github.io/2018-04-05-ucsb/data/mammal_stats.csv).

 ~~~
 #loading mammals dataset for ggplot exercise: